 - No extensive third-party integrations

-If you are looking for simple and speedy to-do list apps that work across different devices with efficiency, then SimpleNote is a good option.
-You can use the SimpleNote app for managing and organizing your daily tasks and collaborate on it with your team members easily.
+If you are looking for a simple and speedy to-do list app that works efficiently across different devices, then SimpleNote is a good option.

 - Instant searching for your tasks